Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 Become A Licensed Professional Counselor with an M.S. in Clinical Mental Health Counseling Degree

 You can help bring hope, healing, and wellness to your community with a Master of Science in Clinical Mental Health Counseling from Cornerstone University.
 This flexible, high-quality online program prepares you to become a Licensed Professional Counselor (LPC), offering support from graduation through licensure and into employment.
 Through a unique blend of scientific training, practical counseling skills, and a Christian worldview foundation, you’ll be prepared to serve others with purpose and compassion.
-Concentrations in Marriage and Family Therapy, Addictions Counseling, Christian Counseling, and Trauma Counseling allow you to choose pathways that fit your interests.

-Develop Market-Ready Skills for Clinical Mental Health Counseling Degree Professionals
+Develop Clinical Skills for Counseling Practice

 Icon: Magnifying glass